 Throughout history, humans have regarded snakes with both fascination and horror.
 In many cultures, snakes have been symbols of evil, from the Biblical serpent in the Garden of Eden to the snake demons of Indian mythology.
 To the ancient Egyptians the emblem of judgment and death was a snake.
+This perception of snakes has not fared well for the Indian Python.

 Snakes are found in most habitats worldwide except in extreme northern and southern regions.
 Snakes come in multitudes of sizes and colors with as many varied lifestyles, from deadly King cobras whose bite can kill a human in 15 minutes, to the world’s tiniest West Indies thread snakes, about the size of a pencil lead.